Public transport in the Wellington Region: Replacement of diesel-hauled trains

+In 2024 the Greater Wellington Regional Council (who will manage the process) and Horizons Regional Councils agreed with the government to enter into design, build and maintain contracts for 18 new four-car sets to replace the present 50-year old ex-British Rail carriages.
+The three short-listed tenderers are Alstom, CAF and Stadler, for a tender to be let in 2025 and operating from 2029 for 35 years.
+The trains could be hybrids with diesel engines and capable of charging batteries on electrified track; and on the Wairarapa Line could operate at up to 110 km/h not the present 90 km/h.
+Funding will include a maintenance depot at Masterton, station improvements north of Waikanae and Upper Hutt and a second platform at Maymorn, plus new passing loops on both lines.

+In September 2025, Alstom won the tender to deliver the new 18 train-sets, known as Tūhono (meaning to connect or unite), which will be built in India, to operate from 2030 (the first train and maintenance contract by Alstom in New Zealand).
+This will double the current service, and include four return journeys between Wellington and Palmerston North.
+They are to be battery-electric, as used in Europe and Japan (not hybrids with a diesel engine).
+A maintenance facility in Masterton with 30 staff will be constructed.
+The government will fund 90% of the cost or $800.2m; $455.3m from Crown funding and $347.5m from the National Land Transport Fund.
+The rest will be funded by the Horizons Regional Council and the Greater Wellington Regional Council.

 Ferries

 Only the western and northern shores of Wellington Harbour are heavily populated, and the trip between these population centres is often as quick along the coast as it is by water: demand for ferries has been lower than might otherwise be expected.
 Two ferry routes are operated by East by West, a private company: daily between central Wellington and Days Bay on the eastern coast, near Eastbourne, serving Seatoun at peak times from 3 April 2008; and the Harbour Explorer Excursion at weekends, also serving Seatoun.
 Off-peak and weekend sailings call at Matiu / Somes Island, a nature reserve.

 Historically ferries also served Miramar, Karaka Bay, and Eastbourne proper.
 These routes were discontinued as road connections around the region improved.
-After the 2016 Kaikoura earthquake, weekend services to Petone temporarily ceased due to wharf damage.
+After the 2016 Kaikōura earthquake, weekend services to Petone temporarily ceased due to wharf damage.

-There are also larger road and rail ferries that cross Cook Strait to Picton in the South Island.
+There are also larger road and rail ferries that cross Cook Strait to Picton in the South Island; See Interislander.

 These are not part of Wellington's public transport system.